syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disables the footer in File Explorer control.
+Enables or disables the footer in FileExplorer control.
 The footer element displays the details of the current selected files and folders.
 And also the footer having the switcher to change the layout view.